hostjane/hostjane.github.io/_pages/hostjane-workspace.md

 Your job will be known by the title you write here.

 <span class="green">Click 'Confirm and Pay' to make payment.
-We accept major credit or debit cards and PayPal.</span>
+We accept Amazon Pay and PayPal.</span>

-HostJane holds funds under the Purchase Protection guarantee until you release the funds to the Seller.
+HostJane holds funds with Amazon or PayPal under the Purchase Protection guarantee until you release the funds to the Seller.

 ![](/assets/payment.png)